anlideer/ImpossibleEscape/README.md

 # Impossible Escape
  Game demo for "Games Job Fair Spring 2023 - Unreal Engine Programming Challenge" https://gamesjobfair.com/programming-challenges-unrealengine-unity#rec553276653 (create a space-invader-like game)

-Destructable wall related and part of UI written in Blueprints, the other in C++.
+Destructable wall related and UI written in Blueprints, the other in C++.
 The implementation of destructable walls is following a video tutorial https://www.youtube.com/watch?v=ITP_8DqFZ-c&t=163s using Geometry Scripting.

 **Art assets from**: